Tell me, when you were a child learning the alphabet, wasn’t Q always for ‘queen’, and X was for ‘xylophone’?

 I opted for that something in between because I wasn’t about to go all the way to the Serengeti and not go in with a proper safari vehicle!

-While I’m a huge fan of doing things independently (I’m traveling through East Africa at the moment with The World Pursuit who are self-driving in their 4×4), we ditched the truck for this adventure for a few reasons: The roads are insanely bad in the Serengeti and we didn’t want to pop a tire, you really want a guide with you who knows how to spot animals, and the safari vehicles with the pop-up top are way better for viewing.
+While I’m a huge fan of doing things independently (I’m traveling through East Africa at the moment with a couple of others who are self-driving in their 4×4), we ditched the truck for this adventure for a few reasons: The roads are insanely bad in the Serengeti and we didn’t want to pop a tire, you really want a guide with you who knows how to spot animals, and the safari vehicles with the pop-up top are way better for viewing.

 Once we got there, we saw zero other self-drivers, thereby confirming we’d made the right choice.